pavan245/citation-analysis/README.md

 ```shell
 git clone https://github.com/yelircaasi/citation-analysis.git
 ```
-Now change the current working directory to the project root folder (`> cd citation-analysis`) **Note:** Stay in the Project root folder while running all the experiments.
+Now change the current working directory to the project root folder (`> cd citation-analysis`). <br />
+**Note:** Stay in the Project root folder while running all the experiments.

 #### Installing Pacakages
-Now we can install all the packages required to run this project, available in [requirements.txt](/requiements.txt) file.
+Now we can install all the packages required to run this project, available in [requirements.txt](/requirements.txt) file.
 ```shell
 (citation-env) [user@server citation-analysis]$ pip install -r requirements.txt
 ```
 #### Environment Variable for Saved Models Path
+Run the below line in the console, we'll use this variable later on.
 ```shell
 export SAVED_MODELS_PATH=/mount/arbeitsdaten/studenten1/team-lab-nlp/mandavsi_rileyic/saved_models
 ```